Rixouu/unit-converter/README.md

 4. Start the development server:

    ```
-   npm start
+   npm run dev
    ```

-5. Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+5. Open [http://localhost:5173](http://localhost:5173) to view it in the browser.

 ## Usage